cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      key length despite the shown autocorrelation was correct.
      Now the correct key length is shown and used.

+- CrypTool now remembers its main window position and size and uses this when it is restarted.

 - For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.